maxgilchrist/Kuba/README.md

 The Tier Counts for each are [here](https://github.com/maxgilchrist/Kuba/tree/master/Output)

 ### Hashing
-My goal is to the create the tighest hash possible for any solving of the game

 #### Overview
 The end goal is to create a triple tier hash dictonary